-The following table sets forth the estimated uses of the proceeds of (i) this offering, based upon an assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, and assuming no exercise of the underwriters' option to purchase additional shares of our common stock, and (ii) borrowings under our new senior secured credit facility and our existing subordinated notes.
+The following table sets forth the estimated uses of the proceeds of (i) this offering, based upon the initial public offering price of \$11.00 per share, and assuming no exercise of the underwriters' option to purchase additional shares of our common stock, and (ii) borrowings under our new senior secured credit facility and our existing subordinated notes.
 Actual amounts may vary from these estimates.

-Source of funds Use of funds (in thousands) Common stock offered hereby \$ 120,000 Repayment of our existing senior secured credit facility(2) \$ 143,536 Borrowings under our new senior secured credit facility, net of 98,750 Repayment of our existing subordinated notes(3) 27,471 issuance costs(1) Repurchase of equity interests in P&P Holdings, LP(4) 16,434 Estimated fees and expenses(5) 14,864 Working capital and general corporate purposes 16,445 Total sources \$ 218,750 Total uses \$ 218,750
+Source of funds Use of funds (in thousands) Common stock offered hereby \$ 110,000 Repayment of our existing senior secured credit facility(2) \$ 143,536 Borrowings under our new senior secured credit facility, net of 98,750 Repayment of our existing subordinated notes(3) 27,471 issuance costs(1) Repurchase of equity interests in P&P Holdings, LP(4) 16,434 Estimated fees and expenses(5) 13,364 Working capital and general corporate purposes 7,945 Total sources \$ 208,750 Total uses \$ 208,750

 - (1) In connection with this offering, we intend to replace our existing senior secured credit facility with a new senior secured credit facility.
 The entry into the new senior secured credit facility is expected to occur concurrently with, and is conditioned upon, the completion of this offering, and we expect to borrow the full amount of the new \$100.0 million term loan facility at such time.
 See "Description of Indebtedness-New Senior Secured Credit Facility." - (2) Represents the repayment of \$137.1 million of borrowings and the payment of a prepayment premium of \$3.8 million plus \$2.7 million of accrued and unpaid interest.
 The existing senior secured credit facility matures on March 31, 2027.
 As of June 30, 2021, the interest rate on outstanding borrowings under the senior secured credit facility was 8.50%. - (3) Represents the repayment of \$25 million aggregate principal amount of our existing subordinated notes and the payment of a prepayment premium of \$0.8 million plus \$1.7 million of accrued and unpaid interest.
 The existing subordinated notes accrue interest at an annual rate of 16.0% and mature on September 30, 2027. - (4) Represents the payment of AUD \$22.8 million (USD \$16.4 million translated using an exchange rate of 1 AUD = 0.72 USD) in cash to fund the acquisition of the remaining 27.3% of equity interests in P&P Holdings, LP currently owned by the P&P Minority Investors.
-Following the completion of this purchase,
+Following the completion of this purchase, P&P Holdings, LP will be our wholly-owned subsidiary.
+See "Reorganization Transactions-The Reorganization Transactions-Petal & Pup Minority Interest Buy Out."

-- P&P Holdings, LP will be our wholly-owned subsidiary.
-See "Reorganization Transactions-The Reorganization Transactions-Petal & Pup Minority Interest Buy Out." - (5) Includes \$8.1 million of underwriting discounts and commissions, \$6.1 million of estimated offering expenses and \$0.6 million of financing costs payable in connection with this offering.
+(5) Includes \$6.6 million of underwriting discounts and commissions, \$6.1 million of estimated offering expenses and \$0.6 million of financing costs payable in connection with this offering.